Aynom/Ekman-spiral/README.md

 # Ekman-spiral
 <b> A Fortran-based solution to the Ekman Spiral phenomenon </b>

-I. A brief Overview of the ekman spiral concept
+I. Brief Overview of the ekman spiral concept

 The phenomenon related to change in flow direction of an ocean current along a water depth due to the earth's rotation is referred to as the Ekman spiral.
 The Ekman spiral phenomenon can be mathematically expressed using a second-order